Skip to main content

 Beverly was a crucial member of the Manhattan Civic Theatre with her first play in 1965 until her last in 1997.
 Her talents and vision helped to create an organization that has produced quality shows for almost 40 years.
 Beverly directed more than a dozen plays: Night Must Fall, The Best Man, Bus Stop, Harvey, On Borrowed Time, Picnic, Ten Little Indians, Anastasia, and Arsenic and Old Lace.
 She always insisted that her plays be suitable for the entire family.

 Rehearsals often were held in her living room, and the plays were produced wherever the Manhattan Civic Theater could beg space – the Community House, Lee and Eugene Field elementary schools, The Elks Lodge and the basement of the City Building.
-In the late 1960s, Beverly directed three shows in one season.
-In appreciation, her peers named her a Lifetime member of the Manhattan Civic Theater and presented her with an Outstanding Service Award.

 When she wasn’t sitting in the director’s chair, Beverly often was on stage.
 She was seen in 10 shows: Blithe Spirit, The Constant Wife, Kind Lady, Arsenic and Old Lace, The Remarkable Mr. Pennypacker, The Madwoman of Chaillot, The Heiress, You Can’t Take It with You, and the Unexpected Guest.

 Beverly gave much to the Manhattan Civic Theater and in large part set the standard we still strive for today.
-In appreciation, the Beverly Faw Library, which houses theater resource books, scripts and historical material, is dedicated in her memory.

 Doris and Gene Grosh